donaldh/prod-odl-kafka/README.md

 # Integration tests #

 In order to demonstrate how `prod-odl-kafka` works, the HWEventSource project (https://github.com/opendaylight/coretutorials/tree/master/hweventsource) was used.
-You will need to follow the instructions to clone and build `HWEventSource` project, and make sure the implementation's build file is configured with appropriate Lithium version as you just did for `prod-odl-kafka` plugin.
+Make sure you use a Lithium release that matches target ODL container.
+For example use this release (https://github.com/opendaylight/coretutorials/releases/tag/release%2Flithium-sr3) in consistence with the maven snippet in step 2.

 The following diagram shows the details of the integration tests.

 <img src="integration-test.png" alt="integration-test" height="400">

 ###### build `hweventsource` project
 ```
-$cd hweventsource/
+$cd coretutorials/hweventsource/
 hweventsource$mvn clean install -Dcheckstyle.skip=true -DskipTests=true
 ```

 ###### deploy `hweventsource` southbound event source

 The deployment of `hweventsource` is as simple as copy the .kar file to a target ODL container, either the one comes with `prod-odl-agent` or a standalone distribution container.
+For example:

 ```
 $cp hweventsource/features/target/hweventsource-features-1.0-Lithium.kar /opt/distribution-karaf-0.3.3-Lithium-SR3/deploy/
 ```

+[NOTE: make sure you start ODL container as a sudoer user", as hwevent source requires create /var/tmp/test-logs folder or create a fold with appropriate write permissions.]

-You can verify the deployment of `hweventsource` modules by running the command from ODL console as follows:
+Once deployed successfully, you should be able to verify the deployment of `hweventsource` modules by running the command from ODL console as follows:
 ```
 opendaylight-user@root>feature:list | grep 'hwevent'
 odl-hweventsource-api             | 1.0.3-Lithium-SR3 | x         | odl-hweventsource-1.0.3-Lithium-SR3      | OpenDaylight :: hweventsource :: api